The 2021 Lora M. Robins Speaker SeriesMental Health: The Next Epidemic

 As parents, educators, service providers, and leaders we are tasked with helping our young people make sense of all that has transpired over this past year while also overcoming a myriad of obstacles along the way.
-We have all experienced some level of stress as a result of the COVID-19 pandemic and unless we address it, our mental health will be the next community crisis which prevents us from moving forward.
-Join us for the 2021 Lora M. Robins Speaker Series as we discuss how to best address the mental health impacts of COVID-19 to ensure we are providing quality care for our children and for ourselves.
+We all experienced some level of stress as a result of the COVID-19 pandemic and it is important that we address it to prevent our mental health from becoming the next community crisis which prevents us from moving forward.
+The 2021 Lora M. Robins Speaker Series discussed how to best address the mental health impacts of COVID-19 to ensure we are providing quality care for our children and for ourselves.

 Moving Forward Together